Sacred Heart College, Bamenda

-Sacred Heart College (abbreviated as SAHECO) is a private Catholic primary and secondary boarding school for boys, located in Bamenda, Northwest Region of Cameroon.
+Sacred Heart College (abbreviated as SAHECO) is a private Catholic secondary boarding school for boys, located in Mankon, Northwest Region of Cameroon.
 It is managed by the Archdiocese of Bamenda, and is known for producing some of the best results in the General Certificate of Education Ordinary and Advanced Levels in Cameroon.
-Apart from academic excellence, Sacred Heart College, like other Catholic schools, prides itself in the holistic formation given to students aimed at preparing them to be law-abiding and right-thinking members of a democratic and pluralistic society.

 Originally created by the Mill Hill Missionaries, the school was handed over to the Marist Brothers who managed it for decades, before eventually ceding control to the Archdiocese of Bamenda.

 History

 Sacred Heart College came into existence on 21 January 1961 with Fr Thomas Mulligan (MHM) as the pioneer Principal.
 Motivated by the need to cater for students from Bamenda who passed the entrance examination into Saint Joseph's College, Sasse located hundreds of kilometres away, Fr Thomas Mulligan put together the first cohort of 30 boys at R.C.M Big Mankon due to the lack of appropriate infrastructure.
-This single-sex boarding school which was officially inaugurated on 8 July 1965 by His Excellency Augustine Ngom Jua, at the time Prime Minister of West Cameroon, later metamorphosed into a full-fleshed secondary education institute in 1978 with the creation of a second Cycle.
+This single-sex boarding school which was officially inaugurated on 8 July 1965 by His Excellency Augustine Ngom Jua, at the time Prime Minister of West Cameroon, later metamorphosed into a full-fledged secondary education institute in 1978 with the creation of the sixth form.
 As at 2013, the student enrolment stood at 880, with 52 teachers and 21 auxiliary staff.
 Apart from excelling in academics, Sacred Heart students are well known for their sporting talents and discipline.

 Rev. Brother John Phillips summoned a meeting of the alumni on 2 May 1972, following the regrettable absence of ex-students at the 10-year anniversary of SAHECO with the purpose of brainstorming on the establishment of an alumni association.
-On June 12, Sacred Heart Ex-Students Association (SHESA) was born and its first executive was formed with Mr Ebot Ntui as the National President, and Mr. Ngwambe Fuh Gabriel as the Vice President.
-The principal mission of SHESA is that of promoting the teachings of the alma mater, which include academic excellence, fraternity, civil responsibility, service, god-fearing and morally upright attitude.
+On June 12, the Sacred Heart Ex-Students Association (SHESA) was born and its first executive was formed with Mr Ebot Ntui as the National President, and Mr. Ngwambe Fuh Gabriel as the Vice President.
+The principal mission of SHESA is promoting the alma mater's teachings, which include academic excellence, fraternity, civil responsibility, service, god-fearing, and morally upright attitude.
 To date, the Association has more than ten chapters with some of them in the United States of America and Europe.
 Ex-students of this institution are fondly called; SHESANS or Mishe.

 SHESANS engage in different acts of charity in their various communities, as well as contribute towards assisting the development and management of their alma-mater.
-On 18 September 2017, a dormitory got burned in what was suspected to be an arson attack perpetuated by separatist fighters due to the ongoing Anglophone Crisis, prompting the mobilisation of ex-students and well-wishers who quickly raised funds for the reconstruction of the damaged building.
+On 18 September 2017, a dormitory got burned in what was suspected to be an arson attack perpetrated by separatist fighters due to the ongoing Anglophone Crisis, prompting the mobilization of ex-students and well-wishers who quickly raised funds for the reconstruction of the damaged building.

 SHESA recently launched a microfinance institution called SHESA Credit Union with Head office in Yaoundé.